 Whiteboards have become a must-have meeting tool, allowing participants to capture and brainstorm ideas, illustrate an idea, and add more interactivity and engagement.

-Unlike physical whiteboards, the infinite whiteboard never runs out of room.
-When collaboration goes beyond the white board’s borders, a built-in mini-map helps participants keep track of where the discussion is at.
+Unlike physical whiteboards, the virtual whiteboard never runs out of room.
+When collaboration goes beyond the whiteboard’s borders, a built-in mini-map helps participants keep track of where the discussion is at.

 Given the number of meetings that happen online, we’re extremely focused on making the video conferencing experience as good as being there in person.